 Yes!
 To fundraise for the Climate Council you must complete a Fundraiser Application Form and return it to us.
 Fundraising activity is only authorised to commence once the Climate Council has approved your application.
-Once approved you will be provided with an authority to fundraise letter
+Once approved you will be provided with an authority to fundraise letter.

-In order for approval to be granted, your event or activity must comply with our Terms and Conditions for fundraising.
-Please complete the Application Form and email to: community@climatecouncil.org.au.
+In order for approval to be granted, your event or activity must comply with our terms and conditions for fundraising.
+Please download the Application Form and email to: community@ climatecouncil.org.au with the subject, "Community Fundraising Approval."